🧬

 Unique facts and fascinating details

-• The name 'Kelpie' is derived from a water spirit in Scottish folklore, though the breed is entirely Australian.
+• The name 'Kelpie' is derived from the water spirit in Scottish folklore, though the breed is distinctly Australian.

-• They possess an incredible stamina, capable of covering up to 60 kilometers in a single day of work.
+• A Kelpie can cover up to 60 kilometers in a single day while working sheep.

 Frequently Asked Questions